Home Care Services Covered by Medicaid

 Meal preparation and planning

 Many seniors are too tired to cook at the end of the day, and may instead either skip meals or rely on frozen dinners.
 Further, having fresh, healthy meals available is important, and a home care aide can make sure you have meals available.
-From grocery shopping to preparation to cleanup, home care caregivers make sure you have nutritious meals.
+From grocery shopping to preparation to cleanup, at-home care caregivers make sure you have nutritious meals.

 Errands